OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ### Using your own files

 OpenBB Copilot can also analyze and answer questions using files you provide, such as TXT, PDF, CSV, and XLSX files.
-To upload a file, simply drag and drop it into the OpenBB Copilot chatbox or click the paper clip icon.
+To upload a file, simply drag and drop it into the OpenBB Copilot chat box or click the paper clip icon.

 Once uploaded, OpenBB Copilot can use the data from these files to answer your questions.
-If it does, it will cite the specific files (and, for PDFs, the exact page) it referenced.
+If it does, it will cite the specific files (for PDFs, the exact page) it referenced.

 :::note

-OpenBB Copilot uses filenames to determine if a file is relevant to your query.
+When uploading files directly to OpenBB Copilot, we use filenames to determine if a file is relevant to your query.
 For best results, use descriptive filenames.
 For example, if you have a technical report from Tesla released in 2024, a good filename would be `tsla_technical_report_2024.pdf`.

 :::